 Below is a recording of the introductory teaching for the 21 Tārās series.

-In this course, Lopön Chandra Easton, Buddhist teacher, scholar, and Tārā Mandala’s Assistant Spiritual Director, reveals the 21 aspects of Tārā, the female Buddha of Compassion.
+In this course, Lopön Chandra Easton, Buddhist teacher, scholar, and Tārā Mandala’s lead senior teacher, reveals the 21 aspects of Tārā, the female Buddha of Compassion.
 Tārā is also an archetypal representation of the human qualities and skillful means we all have within us, including but not limited to, deep compassion.